 • Jemerson made his first senior start for Brazil in a 3-1 friendly victory over Japan in Lille on 10 November.

-• Marcos Lopes made his Portugal debut as a substitute in the 14 November friendly against the United States.
+• Rony Lopes made his Portugal debut as a substitute in the 14 November friendly against the United States.

 • Falcao is on the 30-man shortlist for the Ballon d'Or.
 The winner will be announced on 6 December.